-Listen to our interview with journalist Vincent Bevins on his new book The Jakarta Method.
+Listen to our interview with Vincent Bevins on his new book, The Jakarta Method.

 Today, the “First World” typically refers to imagined “Western” countries plus Japan, otherwise known deferentially as “developed countries.”
 The “Second World,” those countries associated with the defunct Soviet Union, has since been forgotten.
 The “Third World” as a term is usually derided today due to its racial undertones and its association with the poverty of non-white countries.
 These countries are now typically described using the equally derisive “developing country” category, into which many former Soviet Bloc countries are now placed.
 What is also forgotten, however, is that the Third World once promised the dream of post-colonial self-determination in an emerging multi-polar world system just after the end of the Second World War.